mahsayedsalem/word_counter_crawler/README.md

 * FastAPI: Reliable async web server with built-in documentation.
 * Celery: Reliable Distributed Task Queue to make sure the solution is scalable when needed.
 * Separate the API from the Execution.
 This way we can scale our workers independently away from the APIs.
-* Use Caching to make sure not to scrap the same URL within small interval of time.
+* Use Caching to make sure not to scrap the same URL within small interval of time (1 hour).
 * Use Redis to store the workers results since the default timeout is 24 hours, and we don't need to persist the word count for more than that since it's always changing.

 ## Documentation